If you have a leaky or stiff mitral valve, you may need heart surgery. Learn about the different procedures used to repair or replace this valve.

 In minimally invasive heart surgery, surgeons access the heart through small cuts (incisions) in the chest, as shown in the top two images.
 In traditional open-heart surgery, surgeons make a larger incision in the chest, as shown in the bottom image.

 Regular health checkups are needed to make sure the new or repaired valve is working properly.
-Your care provider may recommend a program of education and exercise designed to help you improve your health and help you recover after heart surgery.
+Your care provider may recommend a program of education and exercise to help you improve your health and recover after heart surgery.
 This type of program is called cardiac rehabilitation.